marksandspencer/marksandspencer.github.io/_posts/2022-07-07-the-only-way-to-write.md

    - Delegate the intricacies of the language part to software (e.g.: punctuations, spells)
      - tools: grammarly.com (also has a vscode plugin), sentencecheckup, etc.

-  You want to write more than just technology tutorials and solutions, but don't know what to write about? - go to [hubspot](https://www.hubspot.com/blog-topic-generator) for some inspiration
+  You want to write more than just technology tutorials and solutions, but don't know what to write about? - go to [hubspot](https://www.hubspot.com/blog-topic-generator) for some inspiration.

+  Need a bit more help than that, always reach out.
+Hermitting it out?
+Then go for some AI writers like [shortly](https://www.shortlyai.com/) or [jarvis](https://www.jasper.ai/)

+  Hope this blog has left you with a yearn to go and write yourself.